Spec 012 — Routing¶

 1. Navigate to /docs/routing#scroll-restoration.
 Verify the slice's :fragment is "scroll-restoration".

 2. Navigate to /docs/routing#caching (same path/query, different fragment).
-Verify :on-match does NOT re-fire and :rf.route/url-changed trace event fires.
+Verify :on-match does NOT re-fire and :rf.route/fragment-changed trace event fires.

 3. Navigate to /docs/instrumentation#scroll-restoration (different path, same fragment).
 Verify :on-match DOES re-fire (path changed; fragment-only rule does not apply).